sandermak/branchandbound.net/_posts/2015-09-10-java-module-system-first-look.md

        requires module2;
     }

-Requirements are expressed on other bundles by name, whereas exports are defined in terms of packages.
+Requirements are expressed on other modules by name, whereas exports are defined in terms of packages.
 Much can be said about this choice, but I won't go into this for a first look.
 After making this change, we have our first successful compilation of a multi-module build using the Jigsaw prototype.
 If you look inside the ```/mods``` directory, you see the compiled artifacts neatly separated into two directories.
 Congratulations!

 ### Running modular code
 Just compiling is not much fun of course.
 We also want to see the app running.
 Fortunately, the JRE and JDK have also been made module-aware in this prototype.
 The application can be started by defining a modulepath rather than classpath: